Here are answers to frequently asked questions:

 How does my organisation make a referral to the foodbank?

 Our foodbank works with a range of local agencies who meet people at risk of going hungry.
 Citizens Advice, children’s centres and health visitors are just some of those who can make refer people to our foodbank by issuing them with a foodbank voucher.
-If you think that your organisation could help people by referring them to our foodbank, please get in touch with us to discuss becoming a registered voucher holder.
+If you think that your organisation could help people by referring them to our foodbank, please get in touch with us to discuss becoming a registered referral agency.

-Where is my nearest foodbank centre?
+Where is my nearest foodbank centre.

 What’s in a typical food parcel?

 A typical food parcel contains a minimum of three days of nutritionally balanced, non-perishable, tinned and dried foods that have been donated by the local community.
 A typical food parcel includes: breakfast cereal, soup, pasta, rice, pasta sauce, baked beans, tinned meat, tinned vegetables, instant mash, UHT milk, tea, coffee, sugar, tinned dessert and biscuits.
-Some foodbanks also provide fresh produce if they are able to.

 Can the parcel be adapted to special dietary requirements?